 The clouds sampled on 22 and 24 March (Figs. 8a-b) were precipitating, and characterized by strong reflectivity (e.g., Z > -20 dBz) and larger physical sizes (horizontal and vertical).
 On the other hand, on 29 March and 11 April (Figs 8c-d), typical marine shallow cumulus clouds were sampled that produced substantially weaker reflectivity ranging from -40 dBz to -20 dBz.
 These non-precipitating-clouds are narrower (less than 1 km wide) and shallower (depths less than 500 m) than the precipitating-cloud systems that are about 4-7 km wide and 1-2 km depth (Fig. 8a-b).
 Further, precipitating clouds tend to exhibit more organized mesoscale features, and the hydrometeor reflectivity is high enough to be detected by the S-band radar located on Barbados (not shown).

 To show the organizational differences between precipitating and non-precipitating clouds, satellite imagery taken on 22, 24, 29 and 30 March is shown in Fig. 9.
 Clouds on 22 March comprise relatively deep convective cores surrounded by cloudiness that is formed from the outflow of the deeper convection (Fig. 9a).
 The clouds appear to be organized around the arc-shaped outflow boundaries from earlier convection as shown in the RICO field campaign (Zuidema et al., 2012), and this organizational characteristic is also evident on 24 and 30 March (Fig. 9b and Fig. 9d).
 Convection associated with these features often reached cloud heights of about 2-3 km.
 On the other hand, the aircraft sampled typical fair weather cumulus clouds on 29 March (Fig. 9c).
-The size of the clouds was significantly smaller than the precipitating cloud systems, and clouds did not have outflow features as did in the precipitating clouds.
+The size of the clouds was significantly smaller than the precipitating cloud systems, and clouds did not have outflow features as seen in the precipitating clouds.
 This shallow convection had no measurable precipitation, and often had a cloud thickness of less than 500 m (Fig. 13 shown later).